tanaes/whopping_Voron_mods/clickyclacky_door/README.md

   - Add M3x8mm locating screws in handle.
 These prevent overtravel.
   - Add heatset insert into latch, and then screw in panel retention clip with M3x8mm BHCS.
   - Insert M5x45mm pins into handle.
 These should be a somewhat looser fit than the hinges pieces from earlier.
   - Install sleeve bearings into handle hinges.
 Only one bearing per hinge -- they should tap in nicely with a hammer.
+Or, use a soldering iron to melt them in like a heatset!
+Great idea from [Ed Street](https://github.com/tanaes/whopping_Voron_mods/issues/47#issue-2488294541)
   - You should now be able to slide the handle hinges onto the handle pins, and have the magnets keep them together.
 Nice!
 - Install door
   - Fix door to printer frame temporarily.
 Blue tape works great.